ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     interests:
       - decorating
       - gardening
+  - name: John Waterworth
+    jobtitle: Customer Accounts Manager
+    bio: John has worked in the electrical industry for 40 years and is extremely knowledgeable on cable assemblies and components.
+With his wealth of expertise after having his own electrical component distributer, we were delighted to welcome John on board in 2020 to support with customer account management.
+John is a passionate Manchester City supporter and enjoys to watch them with a cold pint of Guinness!
+    image: /img/team10-1-.png
+    interests:
+      - football
+      - golf
+  - name: Adam Sourari
+    jobtitle: Customer Account Manager
+    interests:
+      - football
+      - xbox
+    image: /img/optimized-aslheadshot-23-website.jpg
+    bio: Coming soon
   - name: Gary Scowcroft
     jobtitle: Technical Sales Engineer
     bio: Gary has an impressive 40 years of experience and is our technical wizard